Coroutines#

 39} // namespace

-Any value with a Poll<T> Pend(Context&) method can be passed to
+Any future can be passed to co_await,

 To return from a coroutine, co_return <expression> must be used instead of